-- " Correct the four walls issues and authorize providers of clinic services to be reimbursed for services provided outside the four walls of the clinic. - " Encourage states to maintain telehealth flexibilities adopted during the Public Health Emergency and to increase Medicaid telehealth reimbursement for IHCPs to the OMB encounter rate. - " Shield IHCPs from state benefit cuts and enrollment limitations using 1115 waivers to protect AI/AN beneficiaries. - " Establish standardized oral health care benefits for AI/ANs under state Medicaid programs. - " Extend 100% Federal Medical Assistance Percentage (FMAP) for Urban Indian Organizations. - Work with states to help them file Section 1115 waivers to obtain Medicaid reimbursement for traditional practices. - " Authorize IHCPs to bill for all Medicaid optional services and services authorized under the IHCIA regardless of whether the Sate authorizes those services for other providers.
+- " Encourage states to maintain telehealth flexibilities adopted during the Public Health Emergency and to increase Medicaid telehealth reimbursement for IHCPs to the OMB encounter rate. - Shield IHCPs from state benefit cuts and enrollment limitations using 1115 waivers to protect AI/AN beneficiaries. - " Establish standardized oral health care benefits for AI/ANs under state Medicaid programs. - " Extend 100% Federal Medical Assistance Percentage (FMAP) for Urban Indian Organizations. - Work with states to help them file Section 1115 waivers to obtain Medicaid reimbursement for traditional practices. - " Authorize IHCPs to bill for all Medicaid optional services and services authorized under the IHCIA regardless of whether the State authorizes those services for other providers.